 Is a referral incentive an allowable marketing expense?

-Yes, referral incentives do qualify as an allowable expense in the eyes of HMRC.
+Yes, referral incentives do qualify as an allowable expense which you can deduct from your profits before tax.

 - Print advertising